AngelRodRo/test-api/readme.md

 ## Considerations
 - Do not forget to place the paths correctly, for example "/api/messages/" is not the same as "/api/messages".
 For reasons of time, it was not valid.
+- For change the limit of messages for hour per user you must put in the console before execution:
+    * export limit=< amount_hours >

+  For default is 5 messages for hour per user.
 - Was extended data model of User for authentication.
 Added email and password.

 ## References